 COVID-19 is very slow to affect you.
 You can have been exposed and infected for up to 14 days before you show any symptoms.
 But you can still be contagious – that is, you can infect others – without even knowing it.

-There is no vaccine and no cure for COVID-19 yet.
-Its effects vary among individuals, ranging from none at all to mild flu-like symptoms to difficulty breathing and pneumonia.
+COVID-19’s effects vary among individuals, ranging from none at all to mild flu-like symptoms to difficulty breathing and pneumonia.
 Serious cases can require hospitalisation and life-support measures and may still, sadly, result in death.

 Seniors are most at risk for severe complications.
 People with conditions like breathing disorders (asthma, COPD, sleep apnea, etc.) and whose immune systems have been compromised (diabetes, immunosuppressing medications etc.) are at high risk.